Stable sets of primes in number fields: Shafarevich-Tate groups of stable sets

 \subsection{Hasse principles}

 Let $K,S,T$ be a number field and two sets of primes of $K$.
-Various conditions on $S,T,A$ which imply the Hasse principle in cohomological dimensions 1 and 2 are considered in \cite{NSW} Chapter IX, \S1.
-We have their generalizations to stable sets.
+Various conditions on $S,T,A$ which imply the Hasse principles in cohomological dimensions 1 and 2 are considered in \cite{NSW} Chapter IX, \S1.
+We prove analogous results for stable sets.
 Before stating them, we refer the reader to \cite{NSW} 9.1.5, 9.1.7 for the definitions of the special cases.

 \begin{cor} Let $K$ be a number field, $T, S$ sets of primes of $K$, $A$ a finite $\Gal_{K,S}$-module.
 Assume that $T$ is $p$-stable for $K_S/K$, where $p$ is the smallest prime divisor of $\abs{A}$.
 If $L$ is a $p$-stabilizing field for $T$ for $K_S/K$ and $\coh^1_{\ast}(L(A)/L, A) = 0$, then